-Evaluation of trend computation: Figure 13^7 shows the L1 values as a function of the opt-in percentage ranging between 1% and 10%.
-We believe that requiring opt-in percentages in excess of 10%is likely to put undue strain on the system in terms of recruitment; simply put, finding enough opt-in users may prove difficult or impossible in the long run.
-We see slight differences in the two data sets and across the various head list sizes.
-Some of the differences might be due to the fact that given the relatively small size of the AOL data set, we need to consider higher opt-in percentages to get reasonably sized head lists and L1 values.
-In fact, when we increase the opt-in percentage to 10% for the AOL data set, we see a decline in L1 values similar to what is observed in Figure 13b for the Yandex data set.
-If our goal is to have head lists of 500+, we see that with the larger Yandex data set, an opt-in percentage as small as 2.5% is sufficient.

-7Portions of lines do not appear on figures if the desired head list size was not reached, e.g., in Figure 13a, the line for a head list of size 50 does not begin until 4.5% because that size head list was not created with a smaller opt-in percentage.
+and L1 values.
+In fact, when we increase the optim percentage to 10% for the AOL data set, we see a decline in L1 values similar to what is observed in Figure 13b for the Yandex data set.
+If our goal is to have head lists of 500+, we see that with the larger Yandex data set, an opt-in percentage as small as 2.5% is sufficient to achieve high utility.
+On the other hand, portions of lines do not appear on figures if the desired head list size was not reached; e.g., in Figure 13a, the line for a head list of size 50 does not begin until 4.5% because that size head list was not created with a smaller opt-in percentage.

-Figure 13: L1 as a function of the opt-in percentage.
+Figure 13: L1 statistics as a function of the opt-in percentage for select head list sizes.

 Figure 15 shows the L1 values as a function of ε , ranging from 1 to 5.
 For both data sets, we see a steady decline in the L1 metric, despite aggregating L1 values over longer estimate vectors.
 With more data in the Yandex data set, we are able to hit small values of L1 (under 0.1) with $\epsilon \geq 1$.
+Similar to the case with small opt-in percentages, having too small an ε makes it difficult to achieve head lists of their target size; e.g., in Figure 15a, the line for a head list of size 50 does not begin until $\epsilon = 3$ because that size head list was not created with a smaller ε value.